TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 Instead of a period, we use a hashtag immediately followed by the case-sensitive value of the ID attribute.
 A common pitfall is people overusing the ID attribute when they don't necessarily need to, and when classes will suffice.
 While there are cases where using an ID makes sense or is needed, such as taking advantage of specificity or to have links redirect to a section on the current page, you should use IDs **sparingly** (if at all).

-The major differences between classes and IDs are that an element can only have **one** ID, an ID cannot be repeated on a single page, and the ID attribute should not contain any whitespace at all.
+The major difference between classes and IDs is that an element can only have **one** ID.
+An ID cannot be repeated on a single page, and the ID attribute should not contain any whitespace at all.

 #### Grouping Selector